AdobeDocs/experience-platform.en/help/data-governance/e2e.md

 In order to control which marketing actions can be performed on certain datasets and fields in Adobe Experience Platform, you must set up the following:

-1. [Apply labels](#labels) to the schemas and fields whose usage you want to restrict.
+1. [Apply labels](#labels) to the schemas and schema fields whose usage you want to restrict.
 1. [Configure and enable data governance policies](#policy) that determine which kinds of labeled data can be used for certain marketing actions.
 1. [Apply marketing actions to your destinations](#destinations) to indicate which policies apply to data sent to those destinations.